openlabs/nereid/docs/locale.rst

 ==========================

-The locale model which is part of nereid allows you to build web applications capable of being used across users of different language and currencies.
+The locale model which is part of nereid allows you to build web applications capable of being used across users of different languages and currencies.
 This guide explains the design behind locales.